-Piracy occurs in the coastal areas of Singapore.
+Piracy occurs in the coastal areas around Singapore.
 Mariners should take appropriate precautions.
 You should also read our piracy advice.
 The International Maritime Bureau issues piracy reports on its website.

 Pilots must seek permission before flying into Singapore's airspace.

 Please also refer to our general air travel page for information on aviation safety and security.

 When you are in Singapore, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
 Research local laws before travelling, especially for an extended stay.

 Singapore authorities may revoke visas and work passes held by foreign nationals in Singapore who break domestic laws.
 If you intend to work in Singapore, you must hold a valid work pass.
 For more information about work passes, visit the Singapore Ministry of Manpower website.